Qualys (NASDAQ:QLYS) Issues Q3 2021 Earnings Guidance

-Qualys (NASDAQ:QLYS) last posted its quarterly earnings data on Monday, August 9th.
-The software maker reported $0.79 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.68 by $0.11.
-The business had revenue of $99.70 million during the quarter, compared to analyst estimates of $98.98 million.
-Qualys had a return on equity of 17.14% and a net margin of 17.67%.
-The company’s revenue for the quarter was up 12.2% on a year-over-year basis.
-During the same period last year, the company earned $0.74 EPS.
-As a group, equities research analysts expect that Qualys will post 1.44 EPS for the current fiscal year.

-In other Qualys news, Director Jeffrey P. Hank sold 923 shares of the firm’s stock in a transaction dated Thursday, June 10th.
-The shares were sold at an average price of $101.71, for a total transaction of $93,878.33.
-Following the transaction, the director now owns 11,504 shares of the company’s stock, valued at approximately $1,170,071.84.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, CEO Sumedh S. Thakar sold 7,133 shares of the company’s stock in a transaction that occurred on Tuesday, June 15th.
-The stock was sold at an average price of $103.53, for a total transaction of $738,479.49.
-Following the completion of the sale, the chief executive officer now directly owns 209,826 shares of the company’s stock, valued at approximately $21,723,285.78.
+In other Qualys news, major shareholder Philippe Courtot Family Trust sold 76,336 shares of Qualys stock in a transaction dated Monday, August 30th.
+The stock was sold at an average price of $115.66, for a total transaction of $8,829,021.76.
+Following the transaction, the insider now directly owns 4,732,687 shares in the company, valued at $547,382,578.42.
+The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+Also, Director Jeffrey P. Hank sold 923 shares of Qualys stock in a transaction dated Thursday, June 10th.
+The stock was sold at an average price of $101.71, for a total value of $93,878.33.
+Following the transaction, the director now owns 11,504 shares in the company, valued at $1,170,071.84.
 The disclosure for this sale can be found here.
-Insiders have sold 167,364 shares of company stock valued at $18,453,482 in the last ninety days.
-Insiders own 15.60% of the company’s stock.
+Over the last ninety days, insiders have sold 321,478 shares of company stock valued at $36,233,196.
+15.60% of the stock is owned by insiders.

 Qualys Company Profile